The following professionals lent their expertise to this article:

 In

 If you’ve already graduated from a medical billing and coding program, you may wonder why you need to be certified, too.
+Here’s why:

 Education programs can vary in quality, and certification provides employers with a standard by which to judge a person’s expertise.
-Plus, they can help distinguish between billers and coders with general knowledge and those with specialized skills.
-Certification can prepare you for more advanced medical billing and coding jobs and may lead to increased salary, as well.
-Let’s see how it all works, and which online certifications may be available to you.
+Plus, specific types of certification help distinguish between billers and coders with general knowledge and those with highly-valued specialized skills.

 The Certification Process